When Things Fall Apart

 Take care of yourself

 Caregiver guilt is real and overwhelming.
+You are doing this so that your parent is safe!
+No regular person can keep eyes on someone 24 hours a day and that is what they need.
 Remember that choosing professional memory care is an act of love, not abandonment.
 Seek support groups for adult children navigating this transition.

 Grief